 - Avans developed a Remote assessment Decision tree with explanatory notes to help lecturers and teams to choose alternative forms of assessment.

-- Rotterdam University of Applied Sciences made this magazine about remote testing.
+- Rotterdam University of Applied Sciences made this online magazine about remote testing.

 - Within their web guide (Dutch) for digital didactics, the Open University also pays attention to online testing.
 The OU also organised a number of online sessions, one of which was about formative assessment and one about summative assessment.
 Read the report of the online session on summative assessment here (Dutch).

 - For teachers in secondary education, Kennisnet made a compact overview for teachers (Dutch).
 You can also check out toetsenopafstand.nl.